 Safety Officers

-Here is the short of it.
-Through NeedAFixer, we connect you with safety officers who hold recognised Chinese safety certifications and know the specific demands of film production.
-Our network has pros skilled with action sequences at Hengdian World Studios, pyrotechnics oversight at Qingdao facilities, and the safety planning needed for global shoots handling China's regulatory needs.
+Through NeedAFixer, we connect you with safety officers who hold approved Chinese safety certifications and know film work well.
+Our network handles action scenes at Hengdian World Studios and pyrotechnics oversight at Qingdao facilities.
+We also plan the safety cover that global shoots need to meet China's rules.

 ACT 01